nonrational/shortcut-repl/README.md

 ```
 $ rake -T
 rake config:check                  # Check config is valid
 rake config:export                 # Export the config.yml file as a base64 encoded string
 rake iteration:create_next         # Create the next iteration
-rake iteration:ready_sort:run   # Sort all the stories in the ready column in the current iteration by epic and priority
+rake planning:prioritize_shortcut  # Sort epics by sheet order and ready stories by priority
 rake planning:review               # Interactively review any out-of-sync initiatives and choose whether to update shortcut or the sheet
 rake planning:update_sheet         # Fetch information from shortcut and update the sheet with it
 rake shortcut:project_sync:run     # Ensure that all stories with a project have the correct product area set
 ```

 ## Development